lxli0/KMS/README.md

 3. A relatively fast Matlab code for calculating the b-value of a given magnitude sequence based on the improved KMS method. --eff_KMS_Improved.m

 Reference:
 1. Linxuan Li, Gang Luo, and Mian Liu (2023).
 The K–M slope: a potential supplement for b-value.
-Seismological Research Letters
+Seismological Research Letters. doi.org/10.1785/0220220268
 2. Linxuan Li and Gang Luo (submitted).
 Can we obtain reliable seismic b-values for real-time catalogs?

 Contact: Linxuan Li.  lxli_0@whu.edu.cn or lucas.linxuan.li@gmail.com